Centers and Programs

 Centers & Programs

-The Center for Ocean Solutions (COS) is a collaboration among Stanford University (through the Stanford Woods Institute and the Hopkins Marine Station), The Monterey Bay Aquarium and the Monterey Bay Aquarium Research Institute.
+The Stanford Center for Ocean Solutions (COS) creates innovations to sustain the resilience of the world's oceans and the people who depend on them.
 COS develops knowledge to solve ocean challenges, translates marine science and policy research for decision-makers, educates leaders through graduate-level training and research and sponsors programs to inform and empower action by leaders within the public and private sectors.

 A joint effort with the Freeman Spogli Institute for International Studies, the Center on Food Security and the Environment (FSE) addresses the challenges of feeding the world's growing population without depleting the planet’s natural resources.
 FSE experts design new solutions to help alleviate global hunger, poverty and environmental degradation, train scholars and policy leaders and provide sound policy advice on issues related to agricultural development, food and nutrition security, and climate change.